-The theory and practice within this module are a continuation of what you learned in semester 1 related to web development (EDO) and is scheduled for one day-part of a week; more specifically HTML and CSS.
+The theory and practice within this module are a continuation of what you learned in semester 1 related to web development (EDO) and is scheduled for two day-parts of a week; more specifically HTML and CSS.

-During phase 1, your knowledge is extended with PHP to gain basic knowledge about the back-end of web development.
-During phase 2 & 3 you continue to learn concepts related PHP and JavaScript for web application development while applying the prior learned knowledge.
+During phase 1, your knowledge is extended with ASP.NET Core Razor pages to gain basic knowledge about the back-end of web development.
+During phase 2 you continue with good practices used in professional environments.
+During phase 3 you will work on an individual project where you can showcase your proficiency of the covered concepts in OOD, WAD & WKS.